 Secondary constipation is related to certain metabolic, endocrine, neurologic disorders or medications.

-“Elderly people suffer from constipation due to lack of sufficient fibre in the diet, not drinking enough water, having abnormal levels of blood calcium, potassium or magnesium, suffering from endocrine disorders along with hypothyroidism,” says Dr Mrudul Dharod, gastroenterologist, Wockhardt Hospitals, Mira Road, Mumbai.
+“Elderly people suffer from constipation due to lack of sufficient fibre in the diet, not drinking enough water, abnormal levels of blood calcium, potassium or magnesium and endocrine disorders along with hypothyroidism,” says Dr Mrudul Dharod, gastroenterologist, Wockhardt Hospitals, Mira Road, Mumbai.
 “It could also be a slow-transit constipation caused by chronic nerve dysfunction due to neurological (nerve-related) conditions such as Parkinson’s disease, or even long-standing conditions such as diabetes, irritable bowel syndrome, anxiety, depression, lack of physical activity, or a mass or lump in the rectum or colon that ultimately damages the nerves.”

 Not to be ignored